 Currently, many businesses are combining internal data sources with external data sources from partners or public sources for improved analytics.
 A hybrid data warehouse can allow data teams to combine this third-party data with internal data sources to gain greater insights for decision making.
 Data engineers can reduce the amount of effort required to source and combine data needed for users to explore new analytical models.

 When an organization migrates their storage to the cloud, they can take advantage of public, private, and hybrid cloud solutions.
 This means utilizing a host of services, including backup storage, disaster recovery solutions, analytics, and more.
 All while paying less money on infrastructure costs and avoiding large capital expenses.

 The adoption of a hybrid data warehouse can relieve some of the compliance burdens that can often accompany stored data.
 For example, retired systems may leave behind orphaned databases, often with useful, historic data.
 This can create a data gap for analytic teams, but it can also pose a security and compliance risk for the business.
 Cloud service providers have teams of experts that work with governments and regulators globally to develop standards for things such as data retention times and security measures.
 Additionally, leveraging the cloud for data storage can also help address the challenges of data residency and data sovereignty regulations, which can become complex as data moves across geographical boundaries.

 Regardless of where you are on your cloud journey, data is the most valuable asset to any organization.
 The cloud is an increasingly important component as businesses look for ways to leverage their data assets to maintain competitive advantage.
-Learn more about how the Avalanche Data Platform is helping organizations unlock more value from their data.
+Learn more about how the Actian Data Platform is helping organizations unlock more value from their data.